 Attach the suction cups to your moss wall and then go ahead and set up the entire thing by securing it to the desired aquarium pane.
 Make sure no fish can get behind it and hurt themselves.
 After this all you’ve got to do is be patient and give the moss time to do its thing!

 Making a Java Moss Carpet

-Just as you can get Java moss to grow on the sides of your aquarium, it can also be used on the bottom.
+Just as you can get Java moss to grow on the sides of your aquarium, it can also be used on the bottom as a carpeting plant.
 Starting your Java moss carpet is a little easier than a wall, although it will grow a little slower because of its location on the bottom of the tank where other objects block some of the light from reaching it.
 All you need is, again, some mesh.
 For a carpet it’s usually easiest to use something like window mesh or mosquito netting.
 Place the moss under the mesh and then weigh down the corners using rocks or other décor.
 A bit of substrate sprinkled onto the mesh can help prevent the inner parts from floating upwards.
 With time, the Java moss will grow through the mesh to form a dense green mat.

 Java Moss Trees & Decor

 You can attach Java moss to pretty much any surface and that includes décor like driftwood, rocks and commercial products like shrimp caves.
 The most popular option is the Java moss tree, which is made by supergluing Java moss onto branches using pieces of sponge for extra volume.
 Not your easiest décor option as you run the risk of the moss dying off if it becomes too dense, which results in the entire thing dislodging.
 Still, if you’re successful in making one of these trees it’s one of the most beautiful aquascape decorations around!